 - The Community Service Documentation Form is completed by a supervisor.
 Documentation for work done to meet Lawrenceville's requirement must be received no later than April 1 of a student's Fifth Form year.

 A sample of weekly community service projects:

-- Helping inner city children with their homework at after school programs
+Helping children with their homework at after school programs

-- Teaching inner city children to ice skate on our rink and play golf on our golf course
+Teaching children to ice skate on our rink and play golf on our golf course

-- Teaching developmentally delayed young adults to play tennis on our courts
+Teaching adults with developmental delays to play tennis on our courts

 During their Third and Fourth Form years, all students must complete 20 hours of their overall 40-hour commitment with one project in which they interact directly with a population dealing with a social problem or a special need.
 The remaining 20 hours may be earned at any time after the start of the Second Form year and through any kind of volunteer work (other than campaign work) for one or more nonprofit organizations that serve the larger community.